Updated January 2021 Fact Sheet PDF

 Most stalking victims are former lovers, former spouses, and spouses; however, some victims are co-workers, neighbors, celebrities, political figures, or strangers.

 1 in 6 women (16.2%) and 1 in 19 men (5.2%) in the United States have experienced stalking victimization at some point during their lifetime, in which they felt very fearful or believed that they or someone close to them would be harmed or killed.

 Two-thirds (66.2%) of female victims were stalked by a current or former intimate partner; men were primarily stalked by an intimate partner or an acquaintance.

-- maintain an unlisted telephone number—if harassing phone calls persist, call the police
+- Do not provide your telephone number on social media sites-if harassing phone calls persist, call the police

 This fact sheet is a collaboration of the Center for Arkansas Legal Services and Legal Aid of Arkansas, Inc. These nonprofit organizations provide free legal assistance to eligible Arkansans who meet income, asset, and other guidelines.
 Legal assistance may also include advice and counsel, brief services, or full representation depending on the situation.
 For more information about civil legal aid in Arkansas, please visit arlegalservices.org.
 For information specific to Legal Aid of Arkansas, Inc., visit arlegalaid.org.
 Apply for services online or by calling 1-800-9-LAW-AID (1-800-952-9243).

 The information and statements of law in this fact sheet should not be considered legal advice.
 This fact sheet is provided as a broad guide to help you understand how certain legal matters are handled in general.
 Courts may interpret the law differently.
 Before you take action, talk to an attorney and follow his or her advice.
 Always do what the court tells you to do.

 Content provided by: Legal Aid of Arkansas, Inc.